-A financial aid recipient who withdraws from the university may be required to have all, some, or none of that semester's financial aid returned to the various aid programs.
+A financial aid recipient who withdraws from the university may be required return all, some, or none of that semester's financial aid to the various aid programs.
 The type of aid and the date of the withdrawal determine the amount of aid that must be returned.
 Students who plan to return to the university and apply for aid for subsequent semesters may not be eligible for aid since they will not have met the satisfactory financial aid progress requirements.
 Progress is measured based on enrollment at the end of Drop/Add.

 Students are encouraged to talk to the Financial Aid Office staff about the impact withdrawing will have on current and future aid eligibility.